 Planarians are non-parasitic members of the class Turbellaria (phylum Platyhelminthes).
 There are thousands of species–they live in lakes and rivers, the ocean, and even on land (if the soil is moist enough).
 We use freshwater species, largely for the ease of care.
-We keep them at room temperature, in the dark (as they are photophobic), in plain mineral water (think bottled water just like you probably drink), in tupperware containers.
-They have a single opening, through which they extend their pharynx (or feeding tube) to eat.
+We keep them at room temperature, in the dark (as they are photophobic), in plain mineral water (think bottled water just like you might drink), in tupperware containers (picture below, on the left).
+They have a single opening, through which they extend their pharynx, or feeding tube, to eat (video below, on the right).
 In the lab, we feed our planarians liver pate (paste) that we make especially for them.

 We use mainly two species in the lab: Schmidtea mediterranea, which has a sequenced genome and for which there exist both an obligate asexual strain and a sexual strain (planarians are hermaphroditic); and Dugesia japonica, which are larger and hardier and perfectly suited to chemical genetic screens.

 Additionally, for our evolutionary research, we also keep small colonies of several other planarian species in the lab.
 As you can see in the image on the right, they come in a wide range of colors, sizes, and head shapes.
-One species, Polycelis felina, even has over 20 eyes.
+One species, Polycelis felina, even has 20-30 eye spots.

 This natural variation in body morphology is one of the reasons that planarians are great for studying how animal shape is re-established during regeneration (all of our planarian species are regenerative).